sathishvj/simple-makemytrip/README.md

 2. Enable "Developer mode" in the top right corner.
 3. Click "Load unpacked".
 4. Select the directory where you have saved these files.

+## Acknowledgements
+The icon used was downloaded from flaticon.com and was created by mia elysia.